dylankiss/odoo-dev/README.md

 ### More details on the Docker configuration

 The configuration for the Docker containers is located in the `docker` folder in this repository.
-The [`compose.yaml`](docker/compose.yaml) file defines a `_dev_build` service that builds the main development container, a `dev` service that runs it with the right configuration and file mounts, and a `db` service that runs the PostgreSQL server.
+The [`compose.yaml`](docker/compose.yaml) file defines an `odoo` service that runs the development container with the right configuration and file mounts, and a `db` service that runs the PostgreSQL server.

 The development container configuration is laid out in the [`Dockerfile`](docker/Dockerfile) and does the following: